 Programme

-This conference has received financial sponsorship from the following pharmaceutical companies: AbbVie Ltd., electroCore UK Ltd. Lundbeck Ltd., Organon, Pfizer, Teva Medical and Theranica.
+This conference has received financial sponsorship from the following pharmaceutical companies: AbbVie, gammaCore UK Ltd. Kallyope, Lundbeck Ltd., Organon, Pfizer, Teva UK Limited and Theranica.
 These companies have provided sponsorship towards the costs of the conference but have had no involvement in the development of the scientific programme, selection of speakers, choice of topics, or editorial content, except for any clearly identified sponsored sessions or activities.

 Thursday 3 September 2026